Operad of posets 101: The Wix\'arika posets: Algebras over the operad of Wix arika posets

-To compute the order series, we follow \cite{algo} but we work at the level of power series instead of order polynomials.
-The elements of the operad $\mathcal{P}$ can be described by binary rooted trees, where vertices with two incoming edges and one outgoing edge are labeled by $*$, and vertices with one incoming edge and one outgoing edge are labeled by $D$.
-The action of the operad is given by replacing all the leaves of the tree by Wixarika posets.
+\begin{example} Recall that we defined the binary endomorphism $\ast$ on the set of finite posets in Definition~\ref{Def*}.
+Given finite posets $Q_x$ and $Q_y$, the lexicographic sum of $Q_x$ and $Q_y$ along $\{x<y\}$ is $Q_x\ast Q_y$. \end{example}

-Now consider the $\mathcal{P}$-homomorphism between the algebra over the operad $\mathcal{P}$ generated by $\chain[1]$ and the algebra over $\mathcal{P}$ generated by $\zetaf[1]$.
-The morphism substitutes any input leaf by the power series associated to its poset.
-Here the action of $*,D$ on power series is defined by
+\begin{definition} The \emph{Wixárica operad} is the operad $W$ generated under lexicographic sum by the unary operation $D$, the identity, and the binary operation $\ast$. \end{definition}

-Unraveling the definitions we can show linearity of $D$: Assume that the order series of Wixarika posets are drops of water on the leaves associated to an operation in $\mathcal{P}$.
-Going from top to bottom, the drops fall along the tree.
-Whenever a drop reaches a point labeled with an operation, we evaluate the corresponding operation and the output becomes the output drop.
-Continue until we reach the root.
-This gives the evaluation of the tree on the input posets.
+\begin{example} The elements of the operad $W$ can be described by binary rooted trees with bird nests: There are vertices with two incoming edges and one outgoing edge labeled by $*$; and the bird nest stand for vertices with one incoming and one outgoing edge, which are labeled by $D$.
+See Figure \ref{fig:tree}.